SpartaHack/SpartaHack-iOS-2016/README.md

 The next generation SpartaHack iOS app.

-Current home of the SpartaHack II iOS app.
+Current home of the SpartaHack 2016 iOS app.

-As of right now, this project needs XCode 6 or later to build and the current target is iOS 8.3
+As of right now, this project needs XCode 7 or later to build and the current target is iOS 8.3

-Parse support is really buggy in iOS 9 and I couldn't get the project to compile in it.
-So, until that's resolved I'm sticking with iOS 8
+When building the project a keys.plist file is required.
+You must create the keys.plist and supply your own ParseAppKey and ParseClientKey and have the respective classes set up in parse.

-Apple watch support is planned but will be relased at a later date.
+This project requires Cocoapods to be installed